MetalMan1245/DaVinci-Resolve-Video-Converter-for-Dolphin-File-Manager/README.md

 Multi stream audio is supported, all streams will either be converted to flac or passed through if they are already flac.

-Your original file will never be overwritten, however subsequent conversions of the same file may cause overwrites of the previous conversion, see Upcoming Features.
+Your original file will never be overwritten, however subsequent conversions of the same file may cause overwrites of the previous conversion.

 ## Upcoming Features
 Major:
-`Replace kdialog with Qt (fix progress window not closing bug)`

 `Add passthrough for other already resolve compatible codecs (DNxHR, pcm, etc.)`

-Minor:
-`Add GUI message for detected codecs`

-`Add proper overwrite protection (new filename is good enough but something more robust would be nice)`

-`Add real ffmpeg progress bar`

-`GPU auto selection for multi gpu setups`

-`parallel batch processing`

-`Auto close window option`

 ## Disclaimers